QuentinRa/blog.quentinra.dev/programming-languages/web/frameworks/nuxt.js/index.md

 <div class="row row-cols-md-2"><div>

 All ".vue" files for a component are stored in `components`.
-They are automatically imported in other ".vue" files.
+They are automatically imported inside other ".vue" files.

 We are now able to write `script` in another language: